CodysCodingCloud/Computer-Architecture-I/note csci 160.md

     m1+m2+m3 => x+y
   - three-variable k-map
     ![three var k-map](./3.3_three_var_k-map.png)
-    - gray code sequence so that adjacent squares are only one bit diff
+    - gray code sequence, so that adjacent squares only have one bit diff
       - for any minterms next to each other, replace with one term keeping like literals, and removing dissimilar literal
         - inverse absorption
         - xy'z + xyz = xz